When a Soul Is Moved, All Is Forgiven

 Most CMOs are making million-dollar decisions based on fiction.

 If your GA4 is showing “Unassigned” traffic, sampled data, or a disconnect between ROAS and bottom-line revenue, you don’t have a marketing problem—you have a data architecture problem.
+But on a deeper level, you have a connection issue: you can’t see if you’re actually reaching people.

 The Reality: Your Tracking Is Leaking Revenue